Do price reductions attract customers in urban public transport? A synthetic control approach: Introduction

-To illustrate the price-reduction effect, we analyse the case of TPG, the main operator in the city of Geneva, and its agglomeration belt.
+To illustrate the price-reduction effect, we analyze the case of TPG, the main operator in the city of Geneva, and its agglomeration belt.
 To this end, we apply the synthetic control method \citep{abadie2010synthetic,abadie2003economic} to construct a synthetic TPG, a counterfactual that mimics the demand the company would have experienced in the absence of the price reduction.
-The methodology uses a data-driven procedure to create the synthetic TPG from other comparable Swiss transport operators.
-Comparing the demand of TPG and its synthetic counterpart, we find that, on average, the price reduction (of up to 29\% for annual season tickets, up to 6\% for a day ticket and up to 20\% for a short-distance ticket valid for one hour) increased the demand for public transport by 13\% during the period 2015 to 2019, compared to 2014.
-However, we only observe the increase from 2016.
-This adjustment over time is in line with other studies of changes to fare policies \citep[see e.g.,][]{abrate2009impact}.
-Furthermore, we can confirm our estimate by means of various robustness checks.
-For example, we find that the results are similar when increasing the length of the pre-treatment period, using the total amount of passenger trips (instead of the metric), or increasing the number of other operators to construct the synthetic TPG.
-Moreover, applying the recent methods of \cite{ben2021augmented} and \cite{arkhangelsky2019synthetic} does not question our findings.
-Therefore, our paper provides the first empirical evidence, at least for Geneva, that a fare-reduction policy can help increase passenger demand.
-This occurs when the quality of the usage environment of a local public transport network is relatively high, and people have a high degree of willingness to pay.
-Such quasi-experimental evidence is crucial, as price elasticities are often based on Stated Preference surveys \citep[for Switzerland, see, e.g.,][]{Weis2016SpBefragung}.
+The methodology uses a data-driven procedure to create the synthetic TPG from comparable Swiss transport operators.
+Comparing the demand of TPG and its synthetic counterpart, we find that, on average, the price reduction increased the demand for public transport by 10.6\% during the period 2015 to 2019, compared to 2014.